 Pontianak welcomes me

-Just before and around the time just before ”take off” to Pontianak, I receive a message from Worldtracer that says…
+Just before and around the time for ”take off” to Pontianak, I receive a message from Worldtracer that says…

 CGKGA76435 – Bag01/Red